Nell Zink

 Helen "Nell" Louise Zink (born 1964) is an American writer living in Germany.
 After being a long term penpal of Avner Shats, she came to prominence in her fifties with the help of Jonathan Franzen and her novel, Mislaid, was longlisted for the National Book Award.
 Her debut The Wallcreeper was released in the United States by the independent press Dorothy and named one of 100 notable books of 2014 by The New York Times, as was Mislaid.
-Zink then released Nicotine, Private Novelist and Doxology through Ecco Press.
-In 2022 she published Avalon, again a New York Times notable book, with Alfred A. Knopf.
+Zink then released Nicotine, Private Novelist, and Doxology through Ecco Press.
+In 2022 she published Avalon, also a New York Times notable book, with Alfred A. Knopf.
 In 2025 she received a Guggenheim Fellowship.

 Writing career

 After fifteen years spent writing fiction exclusively for a single penpal, the Israeli postmodernist Avner Shats, Zink caught the attention of Jonathan Franzen with a letter promoting the work of the German ornithologist Martin Schneider-Jacoby and asking for his help to save birds in the Balkans.
 The two writers began a correspondence, and Franzen was surprised to learn that Zink had no published literary work.
 Zink comments:

 I was so tired of Franzen saying that I should take myself seriously as a writer and I wanted to make very clear that there's a very clear distinction between taking your career seriously and taking your writing seriously.
 So I wrote the first part of a new novel, called The Wallcreeper, in just four days to show him that I knew what I was doing as a writer.

 In early 2012, Zink sent Franzen her collected manuscripts.
-Franzen tried unsuccessfully to interest publishers in her 1998 novel Sailing Towards the Sunset by Avner Shats (sic).
-It was Franzen's agent who finally negotiated a six-figure publishing deal for Zink's Mislaid.
+Franzen tried unsuccessfully to interest publishers in her 1998 novel Sailing Towards the Sunset by Avner Shats [sic].
+Franzen's agent finally negotiated a six-figure publishing deal for Zink's Mislaid.
 Meanwhile, The Wallcreeper was published independently in the United States in 2014 by Dorothy, a publishing project.
-Reviewing it in The New York Times Robin Romm wrote "Zink's work may be, at times, cerebral and a little distancing, but its vitality and purpose are invigorating." and that, "The passages about European environmental groups, government programs and methods of protest are less universal and more like amusement for insiders -- more like the impromptu they started as, in other words."
+Reviewing it in The New York Times Robin Romm wrote, "Zink's work may be, at times, cerebral and a little distancing, but its vitality and purpose are invigorating" and "The passages about European environmental groups, government programs and methods of protest are less universal and more like amusement for insiders—more like the impromptu they started as, in other words."
 Overall she compliments the book on its humor, liveliness, and critique of humanity's "mindless consumption".
 Kirkus Reviews called it "a brief yet masterful novel of epic breadth."
 It was listed as one of the 100 notable books of 2014 by The New York Times.